janklab/SLF4M/README.md

 To install, unzip the distribution somewhere, and add its `Mcode/` directory to your Matlab path.

+In your Matlab program:
+* Call `logm.initSLF4M()` to initialize SLF4M.
+This needs to be done before any logging calls are made.
+* Call `logm.Log4jConfigurator.configureBasicConsoleLogging()`
-In your Matlab program, call `logm.Log4jConfigurator.configureBasicConsoleLogging()` to set up basic logging.
+to set up basic logging.
 This will write log output to the Matlab console.

 The logging functions are in the `+logm` package.
 Call them from within your Matlab